mjordan/larkm/README.md

 Thanks to [OpenAPI](https://github.com/OAI/OpenAPI-Specification), you can see larkm's API docs by visiting http://127.0.0.1:8000/docs#.

+## Logging

+larkm provides basic logging of requests to its resolver endpoint (i.e., `/ark:/foo/bar`).
+The path to the log is set in the "log_file_path" configuration option.
+To disable logging, use `false` as the value of this option.
+The log is a tab-delimited file containing a datestamp, the client's IP address, the requested ARK string, the corresonding target URL (or "ARK not found" if the requested ARK was not found, or "info" if the request was for the ARK's metadata), and the HTTP referer.
+If the referer is not available, the last value in the TSV is "null".

 ## Scripts

 The "extras" directory contains two sample scripts: